-Ensuring prioritisation mechanisms for each theme respond to the equalities data highlighted above, and programmes consider existing transport inequalities and are prioritised in a manner that helps address these;
+- Ensuring prioritisation mechanisms for each theme respond to the equalities data highlighted above, and programmes consider existing transport inequalities and are prioritised in a manner that helps address these; - This includes ensuring consultation and engagement activity, and especially that for the Local Neighbourhood Transport Improvements theme, seeks the view of groups with protected or other characteristics where there may be inequalities of which we are unaware and/or lack information; - Conduct an Initial Equality Screening Assessment on projects within each theme as these are developed; - Progress schemes to Equality Analysis where screening assessment indicates this is required.

-- This includes ensuring consultation and engagement activity, and especially that for the Local Neighbourhood Transport Improvements theme, seeks the view of groups with protected or other characteristics where there may be inequalities of which we are unaware and/or lack information: - Conduct an Initial Equality Screening Assessment on projects within each theme as these are developed; - Progress schemes to Equality Analysis where screening assessment indicates this is required.
+Date to scope and plan your Equality Analysis: See Actions - above.
+Date to complete your Equality Analysis: See Actions - above.
+Lead person for your Equality Analysis (Include name and job title): Andrew Moss, Interim Head of Transport Infrastructure

-Date to scope and plan your Equality Analysis:
+5. Governance, ownership and approval

-Date to complete your Equality Analysis:
+Please state here who has approved the actions and outcomes of the screening:

-Lead person for your Equality Analysis
+Name Job title Date

-(Include name and job title):
+Andrew Moss Interim Head, 8 February 2023

-5. Governance, ownership and approval Please state here who has approved the actions and outcomes of the screening: Name Job title Andrew Moss Interim Head, Transport Infrastructure 4th November '22
+Transport Infrastructure ,